NETHERTON J & I SCHOOL CURRICULUM STATEMENT

 - The National Curriculum is taught to all pupils.
 Programmes of study for the subjects of the National Curriculum are used selectively as the basis for the long-term and medium term planning.
 These are supplemented by judicious use the NNS and NLS materials

-- F/S work towards the Early Learning Goals, which are part of the Early Years and Foundation Stage Curriculum.
-They are assessed in each area of learning (7) and are given a 1,2 or 3 score in the Foundation Stage Profile, dependent upon whether they are emerging, expected or exceeding in the areas at the end of the FS year.
+- EY work towards the Early Learning Goals, which are part of the Early Years and Foundation Stage Curriculum (2020).
+They are assessed in each area of learning and are either secure or not secure at the end of the reception year.

 - Short-term planning sets out clear learning objectives and success criteria.
 Differentiated activities are clearly marked and it shows how resources are to be deployed efficiently and effectively to personalise learning for each of the children.

 - Members of staff are given responsibility for leading, managing, monitoring, evaluating and reviewing the curriculum.
 Teachers are given good opportunities to use their subject expertise to enhance the curriculum

 - The Wakefield Agreed Syllabus is used as the basis for the planning and teaching of RE

 - Cross-curricular links are made between subjects where appropriate and the cross curricular themes, including RSE, are planned for within the curriculum